-- To reauthorize certain programs under the Public Health Service Act and the Federal Food, Drug, and Cosmetic Act with respect to public health security and all-hazards preparedness and response, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,
+To reauthorize certain programs under the Public Health Service Act and the Federal Food, Drug, and Cosmetic Act with respect to public health security and all-hazards preparedness and response, and for other purposes.

-3 SECTION 1.
-SHORT TITLE; TABLE OF CONTENTS.

-4 (a) SHORT TITLE.-This Act may be cited as the 5 "Pandemic and All-Hazards Preparedness Reauthoriza6 tion Act of 2012".
+- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
+SHORT TITLE; TABLE OF CONTENTS. - 4 (a) Short Title.-This Act may be cited as the - 5 "Pandemic and All-Hazards Preparedness Reauthoriza- - 6 tion Act of 2013".

-1 (b) TABLE OF CONTENTS.-The table of contents of
+1 (b) Table of Contents of